 What is the current known end date for the mandatory quarantine

-This was just extended to October 31st.
-As you’ll see below, we’re not particularly optimistic that it will be lifted even then… but there is a good sign at least.
+This was just extended to January 21st.
+As you’ll see below, we’re not particularly optimistic that it will be lifted even then… but there is a good sign at least with the Alberta pilot project.

 3. Entry restriction (excluding USA)